How to Install Plex Media Server on Debian 12, 11, or 10

 • Content Sharing: Plex allows you to share your media treasures with friends and family, fostering a shared entertainment experience.

-• Expandable with Plugins: The Plex community offers a plethora of plugins, enabling users to further enhance the server’s capabilities and integrate new features.
+• Expandable with Plugins: The Plex community offers a plethora of plugins, enabling users to enhance the server’s capabilities further and integrate new features.

-Step 1: Update the Debian System Before Plex Installation
+Update the Debian System Before Plex Installation

 Start by updating your Debian system to ensure a smooth installation process.
 This ensures all existing packages are up to date: